Filed Date: Jan. 28, 2025

 Clearinghouse coding complete

-The Administration rescinded the freeze order on January 29, 2025 after a federal judge in a different case issued an administrative stay on January 28 preventing the funding freeze from going into effect.
+The Administration rescinded the freeze order on January 29, 2025, after a federal judge in a different case issued an administrative stay on January 28, preventing the funding freeze from going into effect.
 At a hearing before Judge McConnell on January 29, the government argued that the issue was moot.
-At the hearing, the plaintiffs' lawyers displayed a social media post from White House press secretary Karoline Leavitt stating the Administration’s continued commitment to restricting federal funding despite the rescission of the OMB Directive.
+At the hearing, Plaintiffs' lawyers displayed a social media post from White House press secretary Karoline Leavitt stating the Administration’s continued commitment to restricting federal funding despite the rescission of the OMB Directive.

-On January 31, 2025, Judge McConnell issued a temporary restraining order, operative until the Court ruled on the plaintiffs’ anticipated motion for a preliminary injunction.
+On January 31, 2025, Judge McConnell issued a Temporary Restraining Order (TRO), operative until the Court ruled on Plaintiffs’ motion for a Preliminary Injunction (PI).
 The Court held that the States were likely to succeed on the merits of their claims.
-The order also stated that unilateral suspension of federal payments was contrary to law, violated the APA and separation of powers, and was contrary to congressional intent and directive.
-Moreover, the Court found that the rescission of the OMB Directive was in name only and was possibly done for the sole purpose of defeating jurisdiction of reviewing courts.
+The order also stated that unilateral suspension of federal payments was likely contrary to law, violated the APA, principles of separation of powers, and was contrary to congressional intent and directive.
+The order also stated that the Defendants have not followed the procedure under the Impoundment Control Act for the purported pause.
+Moreover, the Court found that the rescission of the OMB Directive was in name only and was possibly done for the sole purpose of defeating the jurisdiction of reviewing courts.
 2025 WL 357368.

-The TRO prohibited the defendants from obstructing the federal government’s compliance with federal financial awards or obligations to the plaintiff states.
-It further banned the defendants from interfering with the plaintiff states’ access to such awards and funding disbursement.
+The TRO prohibited Defendants from obstructing the federal government’s compliance with federal financial awards or obligations to Plaintiff states.
+It further banned Defendants from interfering with Plaintiff states’ access to such awards and funding disbursement.

-On February 3, 2025, the defendants filed a notice of compliance with the TRO, certifying that they had provided written notice of the TRO to the named defendant agencies with instructions to disseminate the notice to employees, contractors, and grantees of those agencies.
+On February 3, 2025, Defendants filed a notice of compliance with the TRO, certifying that they had provided written notice of the TRO to the named Defendant agencies with instructions to disseminate the notice to employees, contractors, and grantees of those agencies.

-The Court entered further injunctive relief, requiring the defendants to restore frozen funding during the pendency of the TRO until the Court hears and decides the Preliminary Injunction request, and to "immediately end any federal funding pause", "immediately take every step necessary to effectuate the TRO, including clearing any administrative, operational, or technical hurdles to implementation."
-It clarified that the "TRO requirements include any pause or freeze included in the Unleashing Guidance," and specified that the TRO covered OMB directives, funding of institutes and other agencies (for example the National Institute for Health), and reached federal funds appropriated in the Inflation Reduction Act and the Infrastructure Improvement and Jobs Act.
+The court entered further injunctive relief, requiring Defendants to restore frozen funding during the pendency of the TRO until the Court hears and decides the PI request, and to "immediately end any federal funding pause", "immediately take every step necessary to effectuate the TRO, including clearing any administrative, operational, or technical hurdles to implementation."
+It clarified that the "TRO requirements include any pause or freeze included in the Unleashing Guidance," and specified that the TRO covered OMB directives, funding of institutes and other agencies (for example, the National Institute for Health), and reached federal funds appropriated in the Inflation Reduction Act and the Infrastructure Improvement and Jobs Act.
 2025 WL 440873.

-The United States immediately appealed this order and also the underlying TRO (under appeal number 25-1138) and sought a stay of the district court's order; the appellate court declined to enter an immediate stay on February 11, 2025, but said it would continue to consider whether to grant a stay pending appeal after further briefing.
+The United States immediately appealed this order and also the underlying TRO (under appeal number 25-1138) and sought a stay of the District Court's order; the Appellate Court declined to enter an immediate stay on February 11, 2025, but said it would continue to consider whether to grant a stay pending appeal after further briefing.
 2025 WL 455494.
-The U.S. then voluntarily withdrew its appeal.
+The Defendants then voluntarily withdrew their appeal.

-A hearing on the preliminary injunction motion was held on February 21, 2025, and the states filed a second motion to enforce on February 28, suggesting that the defendants were not complying.
-On March 6, the court granted the preliminary injunction, and denied the motion to enforce as moot.
+Back in the district court, a hearing on the PI motion was held on February 21, 2025, and the States filed a second motion to enforce on February 28, suggesting that Defendants were not complying.
+On March 6, the court granted the PI and denied the motion to enforce as moot.
+769 F.Supp.3d 119.

-On March 10, the defendants appealed the order and preliminary injunction to the First Circuit (under appeal number 25-1236).
-The plaintiff-appellees filed their response on March 17, and the defendant-appellants filed their reply on March 20.
+On March 10, Defendants appealed the order and PI to the First Circuit (under appeal number 25-1236).
+Plaintiff-Appellees filed their response on March 17, and Defendant-Appellants filed their reply on March 20.

-The plaintiffs filed a motion for enforcement of the preliminary injunction on March 24, arguing that millions of dollars in obligated FEMA awards remained frozen despite the injunction.
-The motion asked the court to order FEMA to cease freezing obligated funds and circulate notice of the preliminary injunction to the agency's leadership and staff.
-The defendants responded to the enforcement motion on March 27.
+Plaintiffs filed a motion for enforcement of the PI on March 24, arguing that millions of dollars in obligated FEMA (Federal Emergency Management) awards remained frozen despite the injunction.
+The motion asked the court to order FEMA to cease freezing obligated funds and circulate notice of the PI to the agency's leadership and staff.
+Defendants responded to the enforcement motion on March 27.
+On the same day, the First Circuit denied Defendant-Appellants' motion for a stay pending the appeal of the PI.

-The District Court granted the enforcement motion on April 4, ordering FEMA to comply with the terms of the preliminary injunction.
-The defendants filed an emergency motion for reconsideration of the enforcement order the next day, citing the Supreme Court's April 4 decision in Department of Education v.
-California issuing a stay of a preliminary injunction and indicating that suits involving contracts with the federal government must be brought in the U.S. Court of Federal Claims.
-Judge McConnell issued a temporary stay of the preliminary injunction and enforcement order on April 7 in order to adequately address the reconsideration motion.
-After receiving briefing from all parties, the Court denied the motion for reconsideration on April 14, distinguishing this case from Department of Education v.
-California because the funding freeze here was categorical and thus didn't require the district court to review individual contractual obligations or provisions between the plaintiff states and FEMA.
+The District Court granted the enforcement motion on April 4, ordering FEMA to comply with the terms of the PI.
+Defendants filed an emergency motion for reconsideration of the enforcement order the next day, citing the Supreme Court's April 4 decision in Department of Education v.
+California, issuing a stay of a PI and indicating that suits involving contracts with the federal government must be brought in the U.S. Court of Federal Claims.
+Judge McConnell issued a temporary stay of the PI and enforcement order on April 7 to adequately address the reconsideration motion.
+After receiving briefing from all parties, the court denied the motion for reconsideration on April 14, distinguishing this case from Department of Education v.
+California because the funding freeze here was categorical and thus did not require the District Court to review individual contractual obligations or provisions between the Plaintiff states and FEMA.

-The defendants appealed the April 4 enforcement order and the April 14 denial of their reconsideration motion to the First Circuit on April 28 (appeal no. 25-1413).
-On May 5 the Court of Appeals granted an unopposed motion to consolidate the two pending appeals (25-1236 and 25-1413) and ordered the defendant-appellants to file their brief by May 27, 2025.
+Defendants appealed the April 4 enforcement order and the April 14 denial of their reconsideration motion to the First Circuit on April 28 (appeal no. 25-1413).
+On May 5, the Court of Appeals granted an unopposed motion to consolidate the two pending appeals (25-1236 and 25-1413) and ordered the Defendant-Appellants to file their brief by May 27, 2025.
+The appeal before the First Circuit is scheduled for oral hearing on November 12, 2025.

 The case is ongoing.